tuwaiq-ios/project10-week09-solo/README.md

 ## ...

 Now is the time to showcase your skills.
-On Tue, you will present to us what you have achieved.
+On Wed, you will present to us what you have achieved.

 ### For your project.
 Edit this README.md file to include your own project name, overview, user stories, and usage.